“Mistério do Planeta” (Novos Baianos, 1972)

 A kid from Brazil

-Who begs for and gives out handouts
+That I beg for and give out handouts

 But I wander and always think about more than one